GENERAL LEAGUE AND CUP RULES

 iii).
 Unfit green.

-No postponement will be allowed because of any team shortage – Rule
+No postponement will be allowed because of any team shortage – Rule 6 is applied.

 If a club is forced to rearrange a scheduled fixture every effort must be made to

 play the match early, before the scheduled date.
 In the case of an emergency postponement (i.e. whole team sickness, travel problems etc) the club can request a change of fixture date with the League Secretary.